No items found.

 The sensitivity of such a scene speaks volumes more than any anti-racist treatise.
 Loving is one of the very best examples of this kind of filmmaking, allowing the audience to inhabit forgotten traces of our collective racial history, in a way that rediscovers the humanity, the human frailty and emotion unavailable in a news report.
 This is especially poignant for black people's history, as news reports have long been the only way we have accessed their stories.
 Loving is powerful both for the presentation of rediscovered history and the ‘as-literal-as-can-be’ sense of ‘being there’.

-There is no music for the first twenty-five minutes of the film, so the audience is in the unusual position of having to find their own way into the story, find their own relationship with the characters, without the heavy guide of orchestral music, manipulating what they should feel.
+Daringly, scenes are devoid of additional music for the first twenty-five minutes of the film, and into this silence the audience is in the unusual position of having to find their own way into the story, find their own relationship with the characters, without the heavy guide of orchestral music manipulating what they should feel.
 The effect is to leave us experiencing Richard and Mildred’s fear and humiliation afresh.
 It leaves us marvelling at the absurdities of race obsession, marvelling that this was just fifty years ago, and serves as a timely reminder that we are still not, even in 2017, beyond race.

 Why not write for Britain's number one race equality think tank?
 We are always interested in receiving pitches from both new and established writers, on all matters to do with race.

 Join our community and stay up to date with our latest work and news.